The Marching Bands Festival of Cortina

 The Music Band of Cortina

-The music band of Cortina was born over a hundred and fifty years ago.
-In 1861, in fact, a headquarters, regulations and a name were given to the small village fanfare: the Musical Corps of Cortina d'Ampezzo.
+The Cortina music band was born over a hundred and fifty years ago.
+In 1861, a headquarters, regulations, and name were given to the small village fanfare: the Musical Corps of Cortina d'Ampezzo.

 Cortina d'Ampezzo music corps on parade